Get Help

 Available in English, Spanish and German, with other languages coming.

-Why don’t many people fight or yell when they’re being raped?
+Why don’t many people fight or escape when they’re being raped?

-Why are memories of sexual assault so often fragmentary and confusing?
+Why are memories of sexual assault so often fragmentary and lacking a clear linear narrative?

-Is the brain’s response to attack essentially the same – controlled by the defense/fear circuitry, running on reflexes and habits – during sexual assault, physical assault, and military combat?
+Is the brain’s response to attack essentially the same – controlled by the defense circuitry, running on reflexes and habits – during sexual assault, physical assault, and military combat?

-The answers have big implications for people who’ve been sexually assaulted, for those who investigate and prosecute such crimes, and for everyone else who knows or works with someone who’s been sexually assaulted.
+The answers have big implications for people who have been sexually assaulted, for those who investigate and prosecute such crimes, and for everyone else who knows or works with someone who’s been sexually assaulted.

 The answers, it turns out, are the same in every culture.
-Around the world, the most common responses of people during sexual assaults are basically the same.
+Around the world, the most common responses of people during sexual assaults are basically the same: The brain’s defense circuitry takes over, the rational prefrontal cortex is impaired, and behavior is mostly reflexive or habitual.

-Evolution sculpted them into our brains long before we were sophisticated enough to create cultures, long before we began to misunderstand and misjudge sexual assault survivors with culture-based expectations of how women and men “should” respond during assaults and remember them later.
+Evolution sculpted those basic responses into our brains long before we were sophisticated enough to create cultures, long before we began to misunderstand and misjudge sexual assault survivors with culture-based expectations of how people “should” respond during assaults and remember them later.

 Sexual Assault and the Brain Blog